sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/01-introduction.md

 I = \frac{\text{d}Q}{\text{d}t}
 ```

-Time invariant current (DC) is denoted as $ I
+Time invariant current is denoted as $ I
 $.
-And time varying current (AC) is denoted as
+And time varying current is denoted as
 $ i $.

 ## Voltage

 Voltage at a point is the work that must be done against the electric field to
 move a unit positive charge from infinity to that point.

-$1$ volt is the potential difference between $2$ points when $1$ joule of energy
-is used to move $1$ coulomb of charge from one point to the other.

 ```math
 V = \frac{E}{Q}